Event

 The Save as New button saves an event as a copy (instead of editing it).

-The Set Default button creates standard settings: these settings will be used when adding new events.
+The Set Default button sets default settings: these will be used when adding new events.

 Time and Day

-In this section, you can specify the time and day of week for launching the track or playlist.
+In this section, you can specify the day of the week and time for launching the track or playlist.

 Date and Time fields: Specify the launch date and time.